mirisuzanne/mia/content/theater/pity-fear/index.md

 the conflicting myths of Agraulos, and what to order for dinner.

+> There are no new ideas.
+> There are only new ways of making them felt.
+>
+> ---Audre Lorde

 Written by Miriam Suzanne,
 with original music & lyrics
 by Josselyn Cool (Better Selfs, Teacup Gorilla).